 - Determines the remuneration package of the Chief Executive Officer and executive management.

-- Assesses the performance of executive management against KPIs.
+- Assesses the performance of Directors and executive management team against KPIs.

 - Responsible for design and oversight of the Group employee share schemes.